John O. Beaty: Views and controversies

-The Iron Curtain over America (hailed by Gerald L.K.
-Smith as "the greatest of its kind ever to appear in print") and another anti-communist pamphlet, How to Capture a University were controversial during the early 1950s.
+His 1951 book, The Iron Curtain over America (hailed by Gerald L.K.
+Smith as "the greatest of its kind ever to appear in print") and an anti-communist pamphlet, How to Capture a University were controversial during the early 1950s.
 Beaty was accused of antisemitism and bad scholarship.
 He argued that Communism was a Jewish conspiracy, that the Truman administration was not doing enough to counter it, and that universities (including his own Southern Methodist University (SMU) were being infiltrated by Communist and "powerful, non-Christian elements in our population."
 The Jewish Telegraphic Agency described The Iron Curtain as a "violently anti-Semitic volume": The book, which denies that Jews stemming from East Europe are descendants of Abraham, Isaac and Jacob, questions Israel's bid for restitution from Germany and seeks to deny that the Nazis exterminated most of European Jewry.
 The bulk of East European Jews, according to Prof. Beaty, escaped ahead of the Nazis into Soviet Russia.
 Some of them today, he said, may be part of “the Jewish force on the Iranian frontier.”
 Others, he asserts, “form the hard core of the new ruling bureaucracy in satellite countries.”
 He also alleged that Israel's 1948 war of independence was Soviet-backed and displaced 880,000 Palestinians.
 According to Time magazine, the book promoted the Khazar hypothesis:the Khazars also practically captured the Democratic Party, helped drive the U.S. into an "unnecessary war" with Germany ("the historic bulwark of Christian Europe"), watched with cruel calm the slaughter of "as many as possible of the world-ruling and Khazar-hated race of 'Aryans.'"According to Beaty, "the Khazar Jews were responsible for all of America's – and the world's ills," beginning with World War I. The book was promoted by former Wall Street broker and oil tycoon J. Russell Maguire.

 How to Capture a University asked, "Are the minds of our students to be guided by B'nai B'rith... or by Soviet Moscow... or by assorted devotees of the little world power which usurps the name of 'Israel'?"
 His teaching was also reported to be antisemitic.
 His claims were about universities were investigated by a committee at SMU and found to be baseless and antisemitic, the university's board of trustees subsequently voted to censure him.

 Beaty also wrote the introduction to a 1953 antisemitic pamphlet by California State Senator Jack B. Tenney, Zion's Trojan Horse.
 He wrote another antisemitic pamphlet in 1954, The Cry of "Anti-Semitic", which alleged that his accusers were acting in bad faith.